-Binance is a cryptocurrency exchange that was created in China and later moved to Japan, that utilizes crypto-for-crypto trading.
-Binance is one of the top rated and most widely used exchanges for altcoin (coins other that BTC) trading.
+Binance is a cryptocurrency exchange that was created in China and later moved to Japan, which utilizes crypto-for-crypto trading.
+Binance is one of the top-rated and most widely used exchanges for altcoin (coins other that BTC) trading.
 The exchange offers a large variety of cryptocurrencies that can be traded allowing investors to invest in coins outside of the four coins offered by Coinbase (BTC, LTC, ETH, BCH).

-Please research cryptocurrency technology prior to investing so you have a better understanding of what you are investing in.
+Please research cryptocurrency technology prior to investing so you have a solid understanding of what you are investing in.

 Necessities for Setting up a Binance Account

 The things you will need to have are:

 The use of your email is a given, but Google Authenticator is used to be sure you are the only one logging into your account.
 Google Authenticator is a type of two-factor authentication method that is constantly changing the code to gain access to the account.
 So, only the owner of the Google Authenticator account will know the current code.
 This is an awesome security feature of Binance that gives it an edge over most altcoin exchanges.
 You will need a Coinbase account in order to exchange your fiat currency for the cryptocurrency needed to trade on the exchange.